Girl Scouts of Tropical Florida kick off cookie season, celebrate 100th anniversary

 MIAMI (WSVN) - The largest girl-led entrepreneurial business in the world is kicking off its annual cookie sales season.

-Girl Scouts of Tropical Florida will kick off the 2023 Girl Scout Cookie season on January 14 to February 26 in Miami-Dade and Monroe Counties.
+Girl Scouts of Tropical Florida will kick off the 2023 Girl Scout Cookie season on Jan.
+14, continuing through Feb.
+26, in Miami-Dade and Monroe counties.

 Money from the sales of The Girl Scout Cookie Program stays local to support individual Girl Scouts to meet their goals.